KeepJ96/IP-Check/README.md

    * Logging of players and their IP Addresses for the prevention and detection of mutli-accounters.
    * Background checking of players to alert you when a multi-accounter is on your server.
    * Exemption capabilities to allow players to go unchecked (and prevent unnecessary spam in your chat. :))
+   * MySQL Support for backend usage.
+   * SQLite Support for backend usage.
    * Much more!

 ##Upcoming Features
 We've got some pretty advanced features lined up for our 1.3.x release.
 In fact, we're receiving the help of a few net-savvy friends in helping up with the new features.
 Here's some of the stuff we've got planned:
-   * MySQL Support for backend usage.
    * A centralized network-accessable control panel for plugin/overall server management.
    * A detailed logging system.
    * Ability to manage players and perform plugin related tasks on them remotely from the new C-Panel.